The Great Flood Story

 canoe mountain icon image back.4a1add01 1

-It is said that the painted sticks became petrified along with some of the cedar rope that tied the canoes to the mountains and remain along the tops of the three sacred mountains.
-These mountains continue to be held with great reverence by the Squamish People, and are considered sacred out of gratitude for the safe haven they offered during the Great Flood.
+It is said that the painted sticks became petrified along with some of the cedar rope that tied the canoes to the mountains, and remain there along the tops of the three sacred mountains.
+These mountains continue to be held with great reverence by the Squamish People and are considered sacred out of gratitude for the safe haven they offered during the Great Flood.

 This flood story is a universal story told by many cultures around the world.
 The ancient memory of these events ties many cultures together as canoes went in many directions allowing people to repopulate the lands once the waters subsided.
 It is a good lesson on the fragility of society and the raw power of nature.